Nicholas282787728/CbLab/concepts/backup-wizard/backup-filesfolders/apply-filter-criteria-to-selected-files.md

 3. **Size**.
 You can indicate the threshold for the size of files.

    You can also choose not to back up system and hidden files.

+You can specify the following criteria on this page:

+* Select the file types to include in your backup.
+  \(+ system, locked\)

+* Select the folders to exclude from your backup.
+* Specify the time period within which the files should have been modified to be included in your backup.
+* Specify the maximum size for the files included in your backup.

+\[...\]